ulzha/spive/docs/SCRATCHPAD.md

 In gateway code, relying on client built-in retry features may make sense if they support indefinite retry, otherwise their use is likely redundant, as an infinite loop needs to be rolled around anyway.

-Processes like neurons, reading 1-n streams and writing one.
+Processes like neurons, reading 0-n streams and writing one.
+Optionally.

 Streams keyed by whatever primary key you'd use in a database -> every join is a new process, new microservice.